From September 2016.

 of November’s first snowfall.

-I love you like the clamor of the city
+Like the clamor of the city

 that hushes to something like awe